loopandlearn/news/docs/index.md

 Over the last few months, we've reached out with very specific requests for help, and the community has stepped up - over and over again!

 1. A developer needed airline miles to get from Australia to Barcelona for ATTD (diabetes tech conference).
-There weren't any mileage-award trips available, but a generous member provided $ funding!
+There weren't any mileage-award trips available, but a generous member provided monetary funding!

 1. Developers need Mobis for testing.
 We had asked a few months ago and had some success, but decided to ask again.
 A generous member stepped up to contribute another device!
-If anyone else has a Mobi, we are looking for one more.
-If you don't have one, maybe your friend, relative or healthcare professional has one that they are not using
 1. A developer needed Medtrum patches for testing.
-I privately approached a member who I thought might be able to help, and he came through in a big way!
+We privately approached a member who we thought might be able to help, and he came through in a big way with the patches!
+Additional Medtrum U-200 brains are still needed.
 1. A developer needed O5 controllers.
 Again, generous members came through!

 The developers use these devices for testing so that they can try to provide the community with more options.
 Sometimes they're decrypting and breaking things.
-Other times, they're testing and creating code. ￼
+Other times, they're testing and creating code.

-We sometimes ask a lot, but we have no corporate sponsors, (which is probably a good thing since this community doesn't like being told what to do).
+We sometimes ask a lot, as we have no corporate sponsors (which is probably a good thing since this community doesn't like being told what to do).
 Our only resource is individual community members who give what they can, when they can.
 We see you and appreciate you!

 - - -